 Ans.
-It is used in substitution for the natural primary key
+A surrogate key is used in substitution for the natural primary key.

 Q18.
 What is the difference between a repository server and a powerhouse?

 Ans.
-Repository server controls the complete repository which includes tables, charts, and various procedures etc.
+A repository server controls the complete repository, which includes tables, charts, and various procedures, etc.

-A powerhouse server governs the implementation of various processes among the factors of server’s database repository.
+A powerhouse server governs the implementation of various processes among the factors of the server’s database repository.

 Ans.
 As many as required.